drhsqlite/fossil-mirror/www/javascript.md

 default plaintext editor for [Fossil wiki][fw] documents to one that works like a basic word processor.
 This feature requires JavaScript in order to react to editor button clicks like the “**B**” button, meaning “make \[selected\] text boldface.”
-There is no standard WYSIWIG editor component in browsers, doubtless because it’s relatively straightforward to create one using JavaScript.
+There is no standard WYSIWYG editor component in browsers, doubtless because it’s relatively straightforward to create one using JavaScript.

-_Graceful Fallback:_ Edit your wiki documents in plain text.
-Fossil’s wiki and Markdown language processors were designed to be edited that way, and this is the default behavior.
+_Graceful Fallback:_ Edit your wiki documents in the default plain text wiki editor.
+Fossil’s wiki and Markdown language processors were designed to be edited that way.

 [fw]: ./wikitheory.wiki